Approved by the Board of Directors.

 - The purpose of this organization shall be: To provide support and information for those functioning as Pagan clergy in Maine.
 This may include such projects as: establishing standards for licensure and ordination for Pagan clergy in Maine; providing support for Pagan clergy and those performing leadership or ministerial duties; offering regular meetings at which clergy and members may meet and learn from one another; facilitating positive relationships with other Pagans, other religious groups, and the larger community; maintaining a list of licensed Pagan clergy; coordinating training programs, formal and informal, for clergy to improve their skills; and other projects, as needs are perceived and energy made available to meet those needs which are compatible with the above-stated purposes, and which promote the above stated mission of Maine Pagan Clergy Association.

-- The MPCA shall be governed by a Board of Directors of not more than 13 and not less than 5, with five board members filling the offices of President, Vice President, Secretary, Treasurer, and Licensure Coordinator.
+- The MPCA shall be governed by a Board of Directors of not more than 13 and not less than 3, with board members filling the offices of President, Secretary/Licensure Coordinator, and Treasurer.
 Procedures for appointing (and, if necessary, removing) board members shall be set forth in the Bylaws.